Do the Minions Speak a Real Language?

 Did Universal Hire a Linguist for the Minions in Despicable Me?

-Some press reports say that the film's directors (Pierre Coffin and Chris Renaud) created the language themselves—they call it Minionese—and actually recorded some of the Minion voices themselves, (3, 4, 5).
+Some press reports say that the film's directors (Pierre Coffin and Chris Renaud) created the language themselves—they call it Minionese—and they actually recorded some of the Minion voices themselves, (3, 4, 5).
 Some reports go so far as to say that every Minionese word has a specific meaning.
 (3) However, a section from the production notes of the 2013 movie says the language is just gibberish with random foreign words thrown in:

-[Pierre Coffin] ’So, these words pop out, and I have them speak Indian, French, English, Spanish and Italian.
+[Pierre Coffin:] ’So, these words pop out, and I have them speak Indian, French, English, Spanish and Italian.
 I mix up all these ridiculous sounding words just because they sound good, not because they necessarily mean something.”

 “Their language sounds silly, but when you believe that they’re actually communicating that’s what makes it funnier.
 What’s great about the Minion language, while it is gibberish, it sounds real because Pierre puts in words from many languages and does the lion’s share of the Minion recordings.
 There are a lot of food references.
 For example, 'poulet tiki masala' is French for the Indian chicken dish."